Skip to main content

 About Us

-Prospect Hill Farm is on the 100 acre West Wind Farm located just off Routes 146 and 295.
-PHF is a top training facility, show barn, and riding school.
+Prospect Hill Farm is a top training facility, show barn, and riding school.
+PHF is on the 100 acre West Wind Farm located just off Routes 146 and 295.

 Our students have the opportunity to compete in horse shows and to learn the skills to ride and care for a horse or pony.
 We have the experience to teach and train the early beginner up to the advanced rider and horse.
 We offer boarding, training, riding lessons, camps, and clinics.